You should apply for your child to start primary or infant school in September by 15 January in the school year your child turns 4.

 Starting Reception in September 2018

-Applicants will be advised of their allocated school from 'National Offer Day', which is 16 April 2018.
+On time applications were allocated on 'National Offer Day', which was 16 April 2018.

 Guide for Parents

 Please read the Guide for Parents before applying for a school place, as it contains key information on school admissions.

 Most parent and carers wish for their child to start primary or infant school in the September of the school year they turn 5.
 Depending on your child's date of birth, you may request for them to start later.
 You can find more information in our delayed and deferred admission policy.

 To delay admission is to start in the same school year at a later date, and should be discussed with your child's allocated school once places have been allocated.

 To defer admission is to start Reception one school year later than your child's peers.
 You can only request to do this if your child is born between 1 April and 31 August.
 You must request this by 15 January to accompany your original application.
 You may wish to speak to us for further advice if you are considering deferred entry.

 If you apply for a Reception place at an infant school, when your child reaches year 2 you'll need to apply for a year 3 place at a junior school:

 - admission to junior school is not automatic